Online-Amateur-Radio-Club-M0OUK/NanoVNA-D/README.md

 This repository contains source of NanoVNA firmware.

+This is an OARC fork with the aim of adding a few feature.

 ## Prepare ARM Cross Tools

 **UPDATE**: Recent gcc version works to build NanoVNA, no need old version.